kapoios123/ApografiApp/README.md

-# Apografi — Warehouse Inventory Android App
+# ApografiApp — Warehouse Inventory Android App

 A native Android app for warehouse stock-taking.
 Staff scan product barcodes to record counts, the app reconciles the physical count against the expected stock, and a correction flow resolves the differences — all in real time, across multiple people counting at once.